 We invite researchers to submit their papers addressing topics related to autonomous (robot) navigation in human environments.
 Relevant topics include, but not limited to:

-Submissions could follow the CVPR format (4-8 double-column pages excluding references) or extended abstract (1 page, double-column excluding references).
+Submissions could follow the CVPR format (4-8 double-column pages excluding references) with the submission deadline of April 12 or extended abstract (1 page, double-column excluding references) with the submission deadline of May 30.
 Accepted papers have the opportunity to be presented as a poster during the workshop.
 However, only papers in CVPR format will appear in the proceedings.
 By submitting to this workshop, the authors agree to the review process and understand that we will do our best to match papers to the best possible reviewers.
 The reviewing process is double-blind.
 Submission to the challenge is independent of the paper submission, but we encourage the authors to submit to one of the challenges.